 1. Medicaid Waivers

-Many of our clients in the United States secure funding for assistive technology systems through Medicaid waivers, which differ from state to state.
+Many of our U.S. clients secure funding for assistive technology systems through Medicaid waivers, which differ from state to state.
 Many states already include technology supports as part of services for people with disabilities.
 Other states have worked with SimplyHome to revise their Medicaid waiver language, while a few states have been able to successfully implement technology for independent living without changing their current waivers.
 The most effective waivers:

 - Coordinate the use of technology with agency services and flexible caregiver support